 Because I wanted to grab something too!
 I'm ashamed of this and I'm weeping.
 Am I crying for her, or for myself?

 People stepped around her and got her stuff and did nothing.
 They didn't care.
 They got into her kitchen cupboards, opened the stale crackers and dumped them out on the kitchen floor.
 They took some books by the covers and flung pages everywhere.
 They threw her sheet music all over the player piano.
 They took the velvet throw from off her couch, and they smoked cigarettes and left them to make burn marks on the top of the coffee table.

 The whole place stunk of rotten flesh, cigarettes and rotten food from the fridge, natural gas, mothballs and lily of the valley perfume that got sprayed all over.
-Whoever did this is a fiend.
+Did Gertrude let them in?

 I took Gertrude's address book.
 It was on her desk.
 Most of the names in it, so carefully written, are crossed out.
-I'm keeping that as my only physical memento of my long-neglected friend.
+I'm keeping it.

-My heart is never going to lose this pain and loss.
+My heart is a vacuum.
 She deserved to have me or somebody there holding her hand and blessing her, seeing to it that she got a proper farewell, and buying her flowers.
 I will take the ashes they bring me in a plain, brown box, and I will probably put them in an urn sometime as soon as I find a nice one.
 Goodbye, my friend.
 I'll never forget what she showed me.
-She helped me with the election disappointment.
+She helped me with my disappointment.
 She helped prepare me for middle age and beyond.
 She told me stories.
 Goodbye, Gertrude.